amadeusk1/Habit-Tracker--CPSC-233-Final-Project/ReadMe.md

 4. Then you can run it in three ways.
    1. Run it in the IDE.
    2. Run using cmd line/terminal (stay in target → classes directory) using command like `java --module-path "C:\Program Files\Java\javafx-sdk-24\lib" --add-modules javafx.controls,javafx.fxml ca.ucalgary.ahnaf.farhankhan.groupprojectgui1.MainGUI`
-   3. Run the .jar file using cmd line/terminal (stay in main project directory)  `java --module-path "C:\Program Files\Java\javafx-sdk-24\lib" --add-modules javafx.controls,javafx.fxml -jar GroupProjectGUI-1.jar`
+   3. Run the .jar file using cmd line/terminal (stay in the main project directory)  `java --module-path "C:\Program Files\Java\javafx-sdk-24\lib" --add-modules javafx.controls,javafx.fxml -jar GroupProjectGUI-1.jar`

 ## How It Works